-The same basic setup is used as described above, except that, before starting, the Leadscrew F/N/R Lever (25) is set to the 'Forward' position and the Auto Feed Lever (13), is operated in order to drive the saddle.

-As mentioned previously, the rotational speed of the leadscrew, and hence the rate of feed of the tool, is dependent upon the gear configuration of the gear train.
+The same basic setup is used as described above, except that, before starting, the lead screw F/N/R Lever (25, on the rear of head stock) is set to the 'Forward' position and the Auto feed Lever (13), is operated in order to drive the carriage/saddle.
+As mentioned previously, the rotational speed of the lead screw, and hence the rate of feed of the tool, is dependent upon the gear configuration of the gear train.
 The feed rate for normal turning is considerably less than that used for screw cutting.

-The lathe is factory-configured for normal turning, however, if you have been screw cutting, always remember to reset the gear configuration to that for normal turning.

-Please refer to the chart on later pages which shows the gear configuration, and the explanation of how to change the gears on the same page.
+The lathe is factory-configured for normal turning; however, if you have been screw cutting, always remember to reset the gear configuration to that for normal turning.
+Please refer to the chart on later page which shows the gear configuration, and the explanation of how to change the gears.

-1. Taking all precautions previously mentioned, position the cutting tool a short distance to the right of the workpiece with the appropriate depth of cut set on the cross-slide.
-2. Ensure the leadscrew F/N/R lever is set to 'Forward' and select 'Forward' on the Forward/Off/Reverse switch on the main control panel.
+1. Taking all precautions previously mentioned, position the cutting tool a short distance to the right of the work piece with the appropriate depth of cut set on the cross-slide.
+2. Ensure the lead screw F/N/R lever is set to 'Forward' and select 'Forward' on the Forward/Off/Reverse switch on the main control panel.
 Switch on the machine.
-3. Turn the knob to achieve your desired spindle speed with your right hand, push down on the auto feed lever until the nut becomes firmly engaged with the leadscrew.
+3. Turn the knob to achieve your desired spindle speed with your right hand and push down on the auto feed lever until the nut becomes firmly engaged with the lead screw.